According to statistics, side sleeping is the most common sleeping position (1). It’s also the healthiest one, according to experts.

 Best Eco-Conscious Pick - Awara

 No environment was harmed in the making of this mattress!
-The Awara combines sturdy steel coils, natural Dunlop latex, and a soft pillow-top made of cotton and New Zealand wool.
+The Awara combines sturdy steel coils, natural Dunlop latex, and a soft pillow-top made of premium cotton and New Zealand wool.
 But let’s see how it performs.

 Honestly, I hope the industry will start to produce more mattresses like the Awara.
-If you need an eco-friendly hybrid bed that will make your sleep sound and restorative, this is definitely a good choice.
+If you need an eco-friendly hybrid bed that will make your sleep sound and restorative, this is a good choice.

 - may not suit side sleepers;